lacojim/FreeFactoryQT/README.md

 The real hidden power within **FreeFactory** is the notify service.
 This allows creating shared (local or network) dropboxes which have a dedicated Factory assigned to each of them.
 Once a file is copied into one of these drop folders, the background service will pick it up, process it according to factory specifications of the folder and deliver to the outbox.
 Completely transparent to the user.
 This is a fantastic feature for production houses, television stations and news operations alike.
 It is highly recommended to have a dedicated FreeFactory server for high usage facilities.

 FreeFactory is currently included with the **AVLinux** distribution: https://www.bandshed.net/2026/03/01/av-linux-and-mx-moksha-25-1-released/ .
 Also available for Fedora Linux through the FreeFactoryQT COPR repository: https://copr.fedorainfracloud.org/coprs/lexridge/freefactoryqt/ .
-Supprted releases for Fedora 42, 43 and 44.
+Supported releases for Fedora 42, 43 and 44.
 We would most welcome packagers for other distributions to help make this more available to package managers.

 ---